Invariant measures concentrated on countable structures: Existence of invariant measures

 \subsection{Invariant measures from trivial definable closure}

 \ \\

-We are now ready to prove the positive direction of the main theorem for countable relational languages.
-We have seen that if a countable pithy $\Pi_2$ theory $T$ has duplication of quantifier-free types, then there exists a Borel $L$-structure strongly witnessing $T$.
-In the case where $T$ has a unique countable model $\cM$ up to isomorphism (including our situation, where $T$ implies the Scott sentence of $\cM$), duplication of quantifier-free types is moreover implied by $\cM$ having trivial definable closure.
-We will later see, in Corollary~\ref{partialconverse}, a partial converse to this result.
+We are now ready to prove the positive direction of our main theorem, Theorem~\ref{maintheorem}.
+We have seen, in \S\ref{construction}, that if a countable pithy $\Pi_2$ theory $T$ in a countable relational language $L$ has duplication of quantifier-free types, then there exists a samplable Borel $L$-structure strongly witnessing $T$.
+We show below that when $T$ has a unique countable model $\cM$ (up to isomorphism), duplication of quantifier-free types is moreover implied by $\cM$ having trivial definable closure; we prove the converse for relational languages in Corollary~\ref{partialconverse}.
+In fact, we have the following stronger result.

-\begin{lemma} Let $L$ be a countable language (not necessarily relational), and let $T$ be a countable theory of $\Lwow(L)$ such that every countable model of $T$ has trivial definable closure.
-Then $T$ has duplication of quantifier-free types. \end{lemma} \begin{proof} Let $A$ be a countable fragment of $\Lwow(L)$ such that $T \subseteq A$ and let $T_A$ be the pithy $\Pi_2$ expansion of $T$ to $A$, as described in Definition~\ref{pithydef}.
-Suppose $p(x\zz)$ is a non-redundant quantifier-free $\Lwow(L)$-type consistent with $T$.
-It follows from Lemma~\ref{pithyconseq} that there is a (unique) non-redundant quantifier-free $\Lwow(L_A)$-type $p_A(x\zz)$ consistent with $T_A$ such that The Downward L\"owenheim-Skolem theorem for $\Lwow(L)$ \cite[Theorem~1.5.4]{MR2062240} then implies that there must be a countable model $\cM_A$ of $T_A$ and a tuple $b\aa \in \cM_A$ that realizes $p_A(x\zz)$, i.e., $\cM_A \models p_A(b\aa)$.
-Every countable model of $T$ has trivial definable closure, and so every countable model of $T_A$ also has trivial definable closure, by Lemmas~\ref{pithyconseq} and \ref{ctbllemma}.
-In particular, $\cM_A$ has trivial definable closure.
-Because $p_A(x\zz)$ is non-redundant, $b\not\in \aa$, and so $b\not \in \dcl_{\cM_A}(\aa)$.
-Hence there is an automorphism $\tau$ of $\cM_A$ such that $\tau(\aa) = \aa$ but $\tau(b) \neq b$.
-This implies that if $q_A(xy\zz)$ is the non-redundant quantifier-free $\Lwow(L_A)$-type of the tuple $\tau(b)b\aa$, then
+\begin{lemma} Let $T$ be a countable theory of $\Lwow(L)$ such that every countable model of $T$ has trivial definable closure.
+Then $T$ has duplication of quantifier-free types. \end{lemma} \begin{proof} Suppose $p(x,\zz)$ is a non-redundant quantifier-free $\Lwow(L)$-type consistent with $T$.
+Because every model of $T$ has trivial definable closure,